jesswandering/down-dog-yoga/README.md

 # `Down Dog Yoga App`
 Down Dog Yoga is a simple way to make yoga a part of your daily routine.
 The poses are broken down into categories to help you choose which area you would like to address.
-Each category offers a quick and convenient list of yoga poses, Sanskrit name, description and benefits to improve your flexibility, maintain your natural range of motion, strength, and balance.
+Each category offers a quick and convenient list of yoga poses, Sanskrit name, description of how to get into the pose and benefits to improve your flexibility, maintain your natural range of motion, strength, and balance.

 It's never too late to start yoga, so just get Down Dog.

 ## TECHNOLOGIES USED:
 * Node.js